foundriesio/docs/source/reference-manual/factory/data-retention.rst

  * Galera Cluster Database
  * Google Storage Bucket

-The storage bucket is multi-regional in the United States.
+The storage bucket is multi-regional and is within the United States.
 The database is periodically backed up to Google Storage.
 Backups over 6 months old are pruned.